Secret to the BEST Classic Italian Cream Cake

 Italian Cream Cake is plain and simply put: delicious!

 The three layers are rich and super moist with a delicate crumb.
 The cake gets its incredible richness and moistness from the coconut and buttermilk mixed in the batter.
 The light and fluffy texture is because of the whipped egg whites that are folded into the cake batter.
 Finally, a decadent (and is it ever decadent!) cream cheese frosting is spread between the layers and all over the top and sides of the cake.
-If you really love coconut, a great option is to toast some flaked coconut and garnish the top of the cake with it.

 So What is an Italian cream cake?